 A recent study from iseecars.com ranked the best times to buy a used car.
 At the top of their list are holidays including Black Friday, Veterans Day, Thanksgiving and Columbus Day.
 The months of November and December are also considered good times to purchase a used car.

 According to the study, the months of April, May and June are some of the worst times to buy a used car.
 Specifically, Easter, Mother’s Day and Father’s Day are bad days for used-car buyers.
 But the No. 1 worst day to purchase a used car is the Fourth of July.

-The Worst Time to Buy a New Car
+When Not to Buy a New Car

 Generally, one of the worst times to buy a new car is in the spring.
 During this time of year, you’ll see more people on car lots looking to soak up some sun and cash in their tax refunds.
 Other bad times to shop for new cars are whenever a particular vehicle is popular among consumers and whenever a new car model has been released.

 Some people seem to think that buying a car on a rainy day is a good idea.
 But that approach usually doesn’t work.
 In fact, you can expect car dealerships to be filled with people when there’s bad weather simply because people tend to believe that they’ll find great deals on rainy days.

 The best time of year to buy a car ultimately depends on your personal preferences and how much you’re willing to spend on a vehicle.
 If you’re rolling in dough and you want your car to have top-of-the-line features and amenities, you might want to buy a car as soon as a new model comes out.
 But if you’re trying to shave hundreds of dollars off your purchase price, experts say that it’s best to head to the dealership at the end of a period in the fall or winter, like the end of the month, quarter or year.